25 Hidden Oregon and Washington hotels

 It might seem funny to call a town of 12 people the hub of activity, but it’s true.
 This historic hotel was built in 1923 to cater to cattle buyers and rogue ranch hands wishing for R&R. The 10 European-style rooms hover on the second floor of a cozy building with a delightful front porch focused on the horizon of Steens Mountain.

 Staying here is an experience everyone should enjoy.
-A delicious family-style dinner is served promptly at 6:30 pm each evening — offering the only substantial food for fifty miles.
-Hunters, campers, birders, ranchers, conservationists, and travel writers like me join in breaking bread here.
+Although the delicious family-style dinner is on hold (it was served promptly at 6:30 pm each evening), hunters, campers, birders, ranchers, conservationists, and travel writers like me join in resting here.
 Oregonians have done a great job keeping this a secret — most guests seem to be from Portland and other parts of Oregon.
 I can understand why.

 This hotel is closed in the winter season.
 Here are a few other options: